lithium514/system_analyzer/README.md

 # system_analyzer
-A system analyzer writtened by Rust
+A system analyzer written by Rust